mrismanaziz/Reforestation/README.md

-## Every morning when I go out, I get hit by bicycle.
-Every morning!
-It's a vicious cycle.
+## I had a pair of racing snails.
+I removed their shells to make them more aerodynamic, but they became sluggish.